filipepcampos/oware/README.txt

                                       Oware, a turn-based game developed for Linux
 ------------------------------------------------------------------------------------------------------------------------

 All defined objectives were accomplished.
 Improvements:
-    * Object-oriented programming that allows for code that's better organized and more modular
+    * Object-oriented programming that allows for code that's better organized and modular
     * Bot that chooses the move that grants the highest immediate score
     * Two player mode over the network (Only tested within the same network)
     * Centralization of string resources that facilitates any future translation of the game.
     * Documentation of methods within header files.

 Controls:
-    Choose a play: 'A', 'B', 'C', 'D', 'E', 'F' ou 'a', 'b', 'c', 'd', 'e', 'f'
+    Choose a move: 'A', 'B', 'C', 'D', 'E', 'F' or 'a', 'b', 'c', 'd', 'e', 'f'

     End the game: "end" (any case accepted).
 This function is useful in case any infinite loop happens, each player captures all seeds on their side of the board and a winner is declared.